 Since improving efficiency at a business has to be a collaborative effort among all those who work with and for you, it is important to ensure that everyone is on the same page.
 The best way to do this is to set clear goals and outline definitively what your expectations are for your team.

 Remember that it is also important to allow your workers to voice any concerns regarding the changes you are making and the new goals you are setting for them.
-If someone is confused about something and doesn’t feel comfortable raising their concerns, you risk them falling behind and unable to get on board.
+If someone is confused about something and doesn’t feel comfortable raising their concerns, you risk them falling behind and being unable to get on board.